Time is an alias for life, isn’t it?

 A2Z of Anti-time-stealing methods is as below:

 a.
-Break down the projects into a smaller chunk of tasks.
+Break down the projects into smaller chunks of tasks.
 Remember, you can effectively eat an elephant one piece at a time.

 b.
 Understand and work on your top three MITs (most important tasks).
 To understand MITs, you must learn to set up goals and be clear about how achieving the set goals will make you happier.

 f.
-Make sure that you and everyone in your team respect the deadlines as if it were a criminal offense to miss a deadline.
-How about setting up a culture where “beating the deadline” is respected more than anything else.
+Make sure that you and everyone on your team respect the deadlines as if it were a criminal offense to miss a deadline.
+How about setting up a culture where “beating the deadline” is respected more than anything else?

 g.
 Organize yourself to accomplish a thing from start to end.
 Don’t fragment your time.

 i.
-Make effective use of secretaries or assistants to screen out time stealers.
-How about keeping a habit of checking the Facebook only 15 mins a week?
+Effectively use secretaries or assistants to screen out time stealers.
+How about keeping a habit of checking Facebook only 15 mins a week?

 j.
-Consolidate email, chat and telephone time.
-Set a fixed time for answering the calls, answering your emails and responding to Text/WhatsApp messages.
-It is not productive to keep Skype, Google Talk or any other Chat window open with “Available” status
+Consolidate email, chat, and telephone time.
+Set a fixed time for answering the calls, answering your emails, and responding to Text/WhatsApp messages.
+Keeping Skype, Google Talk, or any other Chat window open with an “Available” status is not productive.

 l.
-Use your idle time in improving your skills and character.
-Reading books, listening to inspirational audio and watching YouTube are some of the proper uses of your idle time.
+Use your idle time to improve your skills and character.
+Reading books, listening to inspirational audio, and watching YouTube are some of the proper uses of your idle time.

 n.
-Understand that work from home is no brainier, in most cases, most people find it difficult to manage because of the usual distractions
+Understand that working from home is no brainier; in most cases, most people find it difficult to manage because of the usual distractions

 o.
 Don’t chase perfection.
-Perfection is a perception and often, perfect from a perspective won’t be perfect from the others.
+Perfection is a perception, and often, perfect from a perspective won’t be perfect from others.

 p.
 Use your prime time for the MIT.
-For many people, their prime time is their morning time where they are fresh.
+For many people, their prime time is the morning time when they are fresh.
 Whatever it is, use it to carry out your most important tasks.

 r.
 Follow the 80/20 rule.
-Plan for 20 percent of your time so that you can act effectively for the rest of 80%.
+Plan for 20 percent of your time to act effectively for the rest of 80%.
 It’s known as the Pareto Principle also.

 s.
 Audit your Time Record.
 Observe your time-spending pattern and see if you need to make a change.
 (Hint: 9/10 people would want to!)

 t.
 Be clear about WHY and then focus on What.
-In most cases, focus on “how” is not necessary and leads to micromanagement which eats up your time.
+In most cases, focusing on “how” is not necessary and leads to micromanagement which eats up your time.

 u.
 Wake up one hour early than your usual wake-up time.
 If you wake up one hour early and work on your MITs, you will get more done in less time.

 v.
-If you travel to your workplace in public transport, use that time to work on trivial stuff, so you don’t need to work on them during the day time.
+If you travel to your workplace by public transport, use that time to work on trivial stuff so you don’t need to work on them during the daytime.

 w.
-Consider how many OTPs you are getting on your mobile for which you have to play the role of a postman.
+Consider how many OTPs you are getting on your mobile for which you must be a postman.
 Consider changing the mobile no used for such SMS to someone else’s.

 y.
 Hire competent people.
-If you hire less qualified people, so you have to pay less salaries, you will end up teaching them a lot of stuff and discover that they will move on after learning from you.
+If you hire less qualified people, so you have to pay lower salaries, you will teach them a lot and discover that they will move on after learning from you.
 Waste of time.
 Consider hiring a less number of people but able ones.

 z.
 Consider creating a simple system for all the repetitive tasks.
 And consider automating as much as you can.

-The above A-Z is not a complete list of anti-time-stealing methods, but I hope they will provide you with intending to look at your behaviors critically from the time-management perspective and implement the zen of time management in your life and work.
+The above A-Z is not a complete list of anti-time-stealing methods.
+Still, I hope they will provide you with intending to look at your behaviors critically from the time-management perspective and implement the zen of time management in your life and work.